JDBarndt/JustWatch-API/README.md

 ## Additional Information

-This is an unofficial wrapper package written against publicly accessible APIs.
+This is an unofficial wrapper library written against publicly accessible APIs.
 There is no support or affiliation with JustWatch.